Table of Contents

 - Proven infection as a cause

-2. A patient at the age of 66 received a total replacement of the left hip due to a coxarthrosis 5 days ago.
-Now, the patient has a high temperature of 39,2 °C and is hemodynamically unstable.
+2. A 66-year-old patient received a total replacement of the left hip due to coxarthrosis 5 days ago.
+Now, the patient has a high temperature of 39.2°C (102.6°F) and is hemodynamically unstable.
 The surgical wound is heavily reddened and hyperthermic.
 You assume an infection and take multiple aerobic and anaerobic blood cultures and wound swabs.
-What is consequently deciding for a successful therapy of the sepsis?
+What is consequently necessary for the successful treatment of sepsis?

 - Circulation stabilization by means of volume substitution therapy and norepinephrine.